qdqmedia/django-templation/docs/usage.rst

 .. note:: You can also get the access token in the admin detail view of ``ResourceAccess`` object.

-Table defining if the customized template is shown or not:
+Table defining whether or not the customized template will be shown:

 =============================  ======  ===================  ===============  =================
 User type                      No RA   RA (not validated)   RA (validated)   Access token